VeriSphereVSP/docs/claim-spec-evm-abi.md

 }
 ```

+Notes:

+- The StakeEngine is responsible for calling into VSPToken (transferFrom / transfer)
+  for stake in and stake out.
+- Epoch application (accrual and burn) may be triggered lazily (per post) or via
+  an external keeper; the exact function surface is implementation-specific and
+  not mandated by this ABI.

 -------------------------------------------------------------------------------
 4. ILinkGraph ABI
 -------------------------------------------------------------------------------

 ```solidity
 interface ILinkGraph {
     /// @notice Create a contextual relation (edge) between two posts.